usnistgov/ndn-dpdk/iface/ethface/README.md

 UDP and VXLAN tunnels are supported through this package.

-Locator of a UDP tunnel face has the following fields:

-* *scheme* is set to "udpe".
-  The suffix "e" means "ethface"; it is added to differentiate from the "udp" scheme implemented in socketface package.
-* All fields in "ether" locator are inherited.
-* Both *local* and *remote* MAC addresses must be unicast.
-* *localIP* and *remoteIP* are local and remote IP addresses.
-  They may be either IPv4 or IPv6, and must be unicast.
-* *localUDP* and *remoteUDP* are local and remote UDP port numbers.

-Locator of a VXLAN tunnel face has the following fields:

-* *scheme* is set to "vxlan".
-* All fields in "udpe" locator, except *localUDP* and *remoteUDP*, are inherited.
-* UDP destination port number is fixed to 4789; source port is random.
-* *vxlan* is the VXLAN Network Identifier.
-* *innerLocal* and *innerRemote* are unicast MAC addresses for inner Ethernet header.
-* *maxRxQueues* (optional) is the maximum number of RX queues.
-  When using rxFlow in the NDN-DPDK forwarder, having multiple RX queues for the same face can alleviate FwInput bottleneck.

 UDP and VXLAN tunnels can coexist with Ethernet faces on the same port.
 Multiple UDP and VXLAN tunnels can coexist if any of the following is true: